August 1922

 The London Times reports that “The temporary injunction of the Supreme Court of the United States which restrains the Irregular leaders from drawing upon funds collected in that country for the republican cause has struck directly at the most sensitive part of their organisation.”

-Hopkinson says that “Looting and commandeering became a necessary means for the Republican forces to survive, but served also to increase their unpopularity.”
+Hopkinson notes that “Looting and commandeering became a necessary means for the Republican forces to survive, but served also to increase their unpopularity.”

 Hopkinson (1988), pg 131

 Anti-Treaty Volunteer, Eamon O’Neill from Sallins Road, Naas, Co.
 Kildare dies of his wounds.
-(Unclear as to how he received his wounds.)
+(It is unclear as to how he received his wounds.)

 Durney (2011), pg 72